kimberkay/plant-swap/planning-research.md

 10:15 - 11:00: Create Google Sheet to start entering data and plant subs for my API.
 Still contemplating best way to organize the queries.
 Also, researching Walmart in various mid-West/non-Portland cities to understand what kind of products are available in other parts of the country.
 Portland has a lot to offer vegans, I want to offer everyone the ability to find subs.

+11:15 - 11:30: Back to Figma to rework UX choices